-On the road to the White Popayan or to the archaeological site Tierradentro, you may stop in this region where, although it is cold and humid, you will most probably be charmed by the breathtaking scenery and the warmth of its people.
+On the road to the White Popayan or to the archaeological site Tierradentro, you may stop in this region where, although it is cold and humid, you will be charmed by the breathtaking scenery and the warmth of its people.

-The importance of the Earth
+The Importance of the Earth

-Therefore, they consider nature to be the mother and spirit of life.
+They consider nature to be the mother and spirit of life.
 The elements of the cosmos and the world are one whole that gives them life, nourishment, wisdom and dignity.
 Guambianos are responsible for ensuring the balance between nature and the human.
 They must protect it, cultivate it, and spiritually return what they take from it.

 The actions performed during their earthly life will then be decisive in their heavenly life.
-By giving offerings, they secure the favours of the earth.
+By giving offerings, they secure the favors of the earth.
 Some areas such as the páramos are considered sacred places that should not be entered outside the ceremonies.

-Farming is therefore the main activity of the Misak people.
+Farming is the main activity of the Misak people.
 At a certain height, between 2,500 and 3,000 meters above sea level, the cultivated land is less fertile, due to the abundance of water and repeated gusts of wind, and difficult to access due to the slope of the land.

 Using ancestral farming methods, they harvest on their vertical plots different varieties of potatoes, maize, ullucos (a tuber), but also wheat, rice, barley, garlic or onions.
 Depending on the season, cabbage, beans and all kinds of vegetables are also grown.

 Just like property rights, the land is cultivated collectively.
-This is called Minga, common work.
-The Guambianos invite their family, friends or neighbours to help them with various tasks, such as farming, construction or road maintenance.
+This is called Minga, or common work.
+The Guambianos invite their family, friends or neighbors to help them with various tasks, such as farming, construction or road maintenance.
 This work is followed by a moment of relaxation where men and women get together to talk over coffee, lunch or a glass (or more) of aguardiente (the national alcohol).
 The quality and quantity of the food is also a criteria of prestige between families.
 This practice of the Minga is a heritage of the Andes peoples in which the sense of cooperation, unity and social cohesion is reflected.